 If you’re only growing one tomato plant, you can use the other side to grow a plant that also needs support, such as sweet peas, passionfruit and clematis.
-Another ides is to add to the one tower to make it bigger, and prune some of the branches (trusses) off your tomato plant to promote taller growth with potentially bigger fruit.
-You can then use the spare room to grow something else; further in this article we list some plants that tomatoes benefit growing with.
+Another idea is to add to the one tower to make it bigger and prune some of the branches (trusses) off your tomato plant to promote taller growth with potentially bigger fruit.
+You can then use the spare room to grow something else; further in this article, we list some plants that tomatoes benefit from growing with.

-To give your plants additional support, pick-up some HomeLeisure Trend Cable Ties or Cable Strips.
-They’re reusable hook-and-loop straps you can adjust and move as your plant grows so they won’t dig-in and hurt your plant like string does.
+To give your plants additional support, pick up some HomeLeisure Trend Cable Ties or Cable Strips.
+They’re reusable hook-and-loop straps you can adjust and move as your plant grows so they won’t dig in and hurt your plant as the string does.
 You can use these to support the main ‘trunk’ of your plant along the trellis, and also branches off the stabilising support frames as they can get quite heavy with lots of fruit on them.

 Watch them grow

-For the next number of weeks you’ll see your plants grow taller every day, and eventually produce yellow flowers.
+For the next number of weeks, you’ll see your plants grow taller every day, and eventually produce yellow flowers.
 This means tomatoes are coming!
-Make sure they are receiving plenty of sun, and in cold climates are protected from frosts and cold winds at night.
-Keep watch to make sure they are growing within the trellis tower with the support they need, because it is very hard to correct and retrain their growth once they’ve taken off and settled-in.
+Make sure they are receiving plenty of direct sun, and in cold climates are protected from frosts and cold winds at night.
+Keep watch to make sure they are growing within the trellis tower with the support they need because it is very hard to correct and retrain their growth once they’ve taken off and settled in.

 Give them a feed